Compressible Euler limit from Boltzmann equation with complete diffusive boundary condition in half-space: Introduction

 \subsection{Main results}

 As inspired in Caflish's work \cite{Caflish-1980-CPAM}, the Hilbert expansion approach is employed in current work.
-Based on the formal analyses in Section \ref{Sec:FormalAnaly} below, the compete diffusive boundary condition \eqref{Diffusive_BC} will not generate the viscous boundary layers.
+Based on the formal analyses in Section \ref{Sec:FormalAnaly} below, the complete diffusive boundary condition \eqref{Diffusive_BC} with the assumption \eqref{uw-Tw-match} will not generate the strong viscous boundary layers (nonlinear Prandtl equations).
 Moreover, as shown in Sone's book \cite{Sone-2007-Book}, the leading Knudsen layer vanishes, which, nevertheless, formally subjects to a nonlinear Knudsen layer equation.
 In other words, the so-called nonlinear Knudsen layer equation does NOT exist.
-Furthermore, the thickness of Knudsen boundary layers is $\eps$.
-Consequently, the solutions $F_\eps (t,x,v)$ to the scaled Boltzmann equation \eqref{BE} are therefore expanded by order $\eps$.
-More precisely, the ansatz of the asymptotic expansed form is
+Furthermore, the thickness of Knudsen boundary layers is $\eps$, but that of viscous layer is $\sqrt{\eps}$.
+Consequently, the solutions $F_\eps (t,x,v)$ to the scaled Boltzmann equation \eqref{BE} are therefore expanded by order $\sqrt{\eps}$.
+More precisely, the ansatz of the asymptotically expanded form is

 where the local Maxwellian $\M (t,x,v)$ in \eqref{Max-M} for interior is governed by the compressible Euler equations

 over $(t, x) \in \R_+ \times \R^3_+$ with the impermeable boundary condition

 One further imposes the initial data (this can be realized by setting special form of the initial data of the Boltzmann equation \eqref{BE}):